fourier0520/Cataclysm-DDA/README_en.md

 ## Caution

-Main feature of this variant is offensive content for some people.
+Some main feature of this variant is offensive content for some people.

+All of those offensive features are made as mod or can turn off from option,

+So you can turn off dislike feature.

-- Excrement feature.
+- Excrement feature option.
-- *Lovely* activity with nether maids.
+- Mod that add \*Lovely activity\* with nether maids.
+- Mod that add Hentai feature like succubus and incubus.

 ## Downloads and how to play